nprapps/nprapps.github.com/_posts/2015-08-10-knight-mozilla.markdown

 ---
 layout: post
 title: "It's time for you to discover your mission."
-description: "Join our team next year through the Knight-Mozilla fellowship."
+description: "Join our team next year through the Knight-Mozilla fellowships."

 author: Brian Boyer
 email: bboyer@npr.org